sonnyp/broadcaster.js/README.md

 If StorageEvevent is unsupported by the browser, window.broadcast is undefined.

-When SharedWorker is used, broadcaster.js guesses the worker path based on its own URL. broadcasterWorker.js script must be in the same folder as
+When SharedWorker is used, broadcaster.js guesses the worker path based on its own URL. broadcasterWorker.js script must be in the same folder of broadcaster.js.
+You can specifity a custom path for broadcasterWorker.js with:
 ```javascript
 Broadcaster.prototype.WorkerPath = path;
 ```